alihbaloch/alihbaloch/README.md

 # Hi There, I'm Ali! 👋🏼

-Welcome to my GitHub profile.
-I am passionate about Python and Django, currently learning React.
-You can check out my Linkedin below, feel free to reach out and connect!
+I'm a technology enthusiast passionate about leveraging Python and SQL to build efficient, scalable solutions.
+I’m continuously striving to enhance my skillset and explore new technologies to tackle complex challenges.
+Feel free to explore my projects and connect with me on LinkedIn.

 www.linkedin.com/in/alihbaloch